The Lectic Conversation Format

 ---

 The frontmatter can be closed with either three dashes (---) or three periods (...).
-For a complete guide to all available options, see the Configuration page.
+For a complete guide to all available options, see Configuration.

 Anything in the file that is not part of the YAML frontmatter or an assistant response block is considered a user message.
 You write your prompts, questions, and instructions here as plain text or standard markdown.